fazreil/pitches/PITCHME.md

 ### GIT

-@ul
   - Distributed VCS
   - biggest user database
   - Has a lot of commands to manipulate git.
-@ulend

 +++

 ### SVN and CVS

-@ul
   - Centralized VCS
   - pre-Git users are used to Subversion/SVN
   - most straight forward approach in Version Control System
   - uses trunk, branch, tag approach.
-@ulend

 +++

 ### clearcase

-@ul
   - Centralized VCS.
   - a VCS backed by IBM.
   - visually interesting, uses config spec which produce a comprehensive set of files
-@ulend

 +++

 ### mercurial

-@ul
   - Distributed VCS.
   - Fast, written in python (platform independent)
   - claim to have behavior similar to SVN.
 Migrating to mercurial would be easy.
-@ulend

 ---